kaimashimo/kaimashimo.github.io/en/pages/portfolio.md

 * <a href="https://github.com/kaimashimo/wooliesx/blob/main/Sample%20workflow.ipynb" target="_blank">Sample workflow.</a> Pulling, storing and reading tweets.
 Also includes statistical NLP techniques, sentiment prediction, twitter bot detection, string distance, ngram analysis... the whole nine yards!
 * <a href="https://github.com/kaimashimo/wooliesx/blob/main/sentiment_analysis.ipynb" target="_blank">Sentiment prediction.</a> This was used using the HuggingFace library 🤗🤗🤗.

+## Sydney Trains Game Solver

+Have you ever been on a train in Sydney and looked at the carriage code?
+It usually looks like "5331".
+When you're bored, you can try to use addition, subtraction, multiplication and division to get it to ten.
+I formalised the ruleset and created a website which plays the game!
+You may need to wake up the website if you're the first user in a while.

+<a href="https://kaimashimo-traingame-streamlit-app-rcz9ux.streamlit.app/" target="_blank">Play the game here.</a>

 ## Web App for Codenames

 Click [here](https://share.streamlit.io/kaimashimo/games/main/app.py) for a web app that uses GLoVe embeddings to find "optimal" clues for one of my favourite board games!